DhavalKapil/dhavalkapil.github.io/_posts/2015-12-26-Shellcode-Injection.md

 |   100000              |   5.96046447754e-03                    |  168

 In this blog I've used the return address(on the stack) to control the execution flow of the program.
 There are many other possible places for attacking.

+**Note**: I did a talk and a demo about Shellcode Injection in my college as part of 'Recent trends in Network Security'.
+Slides can be found [here](https://speakerdeck.com/dhavalkapil/shellcode-injection).